Test the Full Onboarding Workflow in Sandbox

 ### Best practices

-* use the minimal flow for fast Sandbox testing unless your production integration depends on full prefill
+* Use the short application flow for fast Sandbox testing unless your production integration depends on full prefill.

 ### Related pages